sypherbot/Sypher-/README.md

 | Lyrics	| To get the lyrics of any song	| ;lyrics [song name]	| ;lyrics closer	| nil
 | Nowplaying	| To know the song thats currently playing	| ;now	| ;now	| ;np

+## Privacy Policy:

+◘ **Terminology**

+Server Administrator

+‣ Any user who has the permission, ability or access to add or configure Sypher to a server.

+Server Member

+‣ Any user who is a member of a server in which Sypher is present on.

+◘ **Data Collected By Command**

+The following may be collected via user run command, and may be entered by the user, voluntarily.
+This data is not collected automatically.
+When providing data in this way, you forego any rights to the content of the data provided.

+.Server configurations (region, name, id)

+.Server ownership

+.List of server's members

+.List of server's roles

+.Server status

+◘ **Data Collected When Features Are Enabled**

+The following will be collected automatically when a server administrator configures the bot to perform checks for news or another automated feature within Sypher.
+These features are not enabled automatically, and therefore the following will not be collected automatically unless the corresponding feature is enabled by the server administrator.

+.Server configurations (channel names, channel ids)

+.Server messages (for profanity)

+.List of server's roles

+.List of server's members

+◘ **Data Collected Automatically**

+The following is collected automatically when Sypher joins a server.
+This data is used to provide statistics or server information.

+.Server configurations (region, name, id, creation date, large status)

+.Server ownership

+.Server member count

+.Server role count

+.Server channel count

+.Server availability

+.List of server's roles

+Maximum efforts are taken to keep collected data, as defined above, protected, but absolute security cannot be guaranteed.
+We are not liable for any damages or stolen information, in which we collect, from our servers.

+**Server Member Agreement :**

+By being a member of a server which uses Syphers' services or features, you are consenting to the policies outlined in this agreement.
+If you, the server member, do not agree with any policies outlined in this agreement, you have the right to leave the server in which this bot is a part of.

+**Server Administrator Agreement :**

+By adding Sypher to your server, you are consenting to the policies outlined in this agreement.
+If you, the server administrator, do not agree with any of the policies outlined in this agreement, you have the right to remove Sypher from your server.

+For more information contact us at [contact@sypherbot.in]

+Or feel free to join our server by [clicking here](https://discord.gg/CWZMpFF)

+**Note: The terms of service are subject to change at any point of time with/without prior notice.**